Venetian blinds are ideal when it comes to covering your patio doors or windows with fitting constraints.

 - Do not use water, vinegar, or chemicals on wood blinds as it can damage the finishes causing them to look dingy

-The stained surface of wood blinds in your kitchen area can attract heavy grease particles that can build thick layer overtime.
+The stained surface of wood blinds in your kitchen area can attract heavy grease particles that can build a thick layer over time.

 Blinds in the kitchen should therefore require frequent cleaning.